cjdbarlow/Part-One/laws.md

 * L is the length of tubing
 * r is the radius

-From this it can be seen that flow is proportional to the 4th power of the diameter, and indirectly proportional to diameter.
+From this it can be seen that flow is proportional to the 4th power of the radius, and inversely proportional to viscosity.

+The Hagan-Poiseuille Equation is only valid for:
+* Incompressible fluid
+Not technically valid for air, but provides a good approximation when used clinically.
+* Newtonian fluid
+* Laminar flow
+* Flow in a cylinder

 ## References
 1. Davis & Kenny.
 Basic Physics and Measurement in Anaesthesia, 5th Edition.